|John Brady Bio|

 A proven winner in the collegiate coaching ranks, John Brady’s vision of taking the Arkansas State University men’s basketball program to the highest competitive level nationally has made the two entities a perfect match.

-A new era in ASU men’s basketball history began on March 19, 2008 when Brady was announced as the Red Wolves’ 15th head coach in the program’s history.
+A new era in A-State men’s basketball history began on March 19, 2008 when Brady was announced as the Red Wolves’ 15th head coach in the program’s history.

-During his first season with the Red Wolves, Brady helped lead ASU to one of the best starts in program history and achieved the No. 22 ranking on Collegeinsider.com’s Mid-Major Top 25 poll.
-As a team, A-State greatly improved upon its defending and rebounding numbers, finishing near the top of the conference in several statistical categories.
+During his first season with the Red Wolves, Brady helped lead A-State to one of its best starts in program history and achieved a number 22 ranking on Collegeinsider.com’s Mid-Major Top 25 poll.
+As a team, the Red Wolves improved significantly upon its defending and rebounding numbers, finishing near the top of the conference in several statistical categories.

-For the 2009-10 season, A-State registered an 11-7 SBC record which signified its best conference mark since the 2006-07 campaign when ASU achieved an identical league mark.
+For the 2009-10 season, A-State registered an 11-7 SBC record which signified its best conference mark since the 2006-07 campaign when A-State achieved an identical league mark.
 A-State’s 11 wins represented the seventh time in which the Red Wolves compiled a double-digit league victories total since joining the Sun Belt.
-ASU would then duplicate its SBC wins in the 2010-11 season by finishing with an 11-5 conference ledger.
+Arkansas State would replicate its SBC wins in the 2010-11 season by finishing with an 11-5 conference ledger.

 Prior to Arkansas State, Brady spent 10-plus seasons serving as LSU’s head coach.
 During his tenure at the school, Brady guided the Tigers to six postseason berths, two Southeastern Conference (SEC) Championship crowns and three SEC Western Division titles.
 With his success, Brady was tabbed as the SEC Coach of the Year twice (1999-00 and 2005-06).